Our culture has certain expectations and rules for women

 It’s not your fault.

 It’s not anyone one individual’s fault.

 And together we can overcome, override and surpass the limitations unconscious feminine conditioning places on us all (yes, including men).

 But not by ignoring it.
 Not by getting frustrated with ourselves.
 Not by blaming or, trying to push through or denying that it exists.

-To build a coaching business you need to be visible, opinionated, own your competence, ask for the sale.
+To build a service based business you need to be visible, opinionated (as in, share your opinions,) own your competence, and ask for the sale.

 You need to be public, seen and heard.
-This, for many of us, is challenging and creates a tension that can keep up feeling stuck.
+This, for many of us, is challenging and creates a tension that can keep us feeling stuck.

 The work we do here is about resolving this tension…so we can rise.

 Our feminine conditioning means we’re very tuned into the needs, wants and expectations of others.
 Partly because that’s what we’ve always been encouraged to do and praised for.
 But also because from the time we’re a pre-teen, we become aware that – men have more power than us – both physical and cultural.
 They can hurt us.
 Most of them don’t of course, but